 - Don’t get close to the character count.
 Remember that Instagram shortens your post preview.
 You have 125 characters to capture attention before the post is truncated, so make your first 15 words count.

 - Use emojis.
 Emojis are commonly used on Instagram and can help you tell a story in a single image that otherwise would require several words.

 - Use hashtags.
 Instagram allows writers to use many hashtags.
-For best results, use 20 meaningful, topic-focused hashtags that adequately compliment your Instagram post.
+For best results, use 11+ meaningful, topic-focused hashtags that adequately complement your Instagram post.